Bayonne, New Jersey: History

 In 1931, the Bayonne Bridge opened as the world's longest steel arch main span connecting Bayonne and Staten Island over the Kill Van Kull and was designed by bridge builder Othmar Ammann and architect Cass Gilbert.
 The bridge physically linked Bayonne to New York City for the first time.
 From 2013 to 2019, the bridge was rebuilt and its span elevated to accommodate the new Panamax ships for the widened Panama Canal.

 In 1932, a plan was developed to build a 430 acre port terminal on Upper New York Bay.
 After the out break of World War II, the port was taken over by the United States government and became the Military Ocean Terminal at Bayonne (MOTBY).
 In 1942, the United States Navy opened the Bayonne Naval Drydock, the largest dry dock on the Eastern Seaboard, and the Bayonne Naval Supply Depot as a logistics and supply base.
 At the conclusion of the war, the MOTBY became port for the Atlantic Reserve Fleet, New York, also known as the Mothball Fleet, and later a Naval Inactive Ship Maintenance Facility (NISMF).
 In 1967, the peninsula became a United States Army base.
 The Military Sealift Command (MSC) used the base during the Persian Gulf War and during operations in Somalia and Haiti.
 The facility closed in 1999 under a 1995 directive from the Base Realignment and Closure commission.
 In 2004, Cape Liberty Cruise Port opened at the former MOTBY, now known as the Peninsula at Bayonne Harbor, with the Voyager of the Seas becoming the first passenger ship to depart from a New Jersey port in almost 40 years.

 From 1996 to 2011, NJ Transit constructed the Hudson-Bergen Light Rail as one of the largest public works projects in state history.
 The system was built and extended through the city utilizing the former right-of-way and station locations of the Central Railroad of New Jersey.
 The system links Bayonne with Jersey City and its neighboring cities while connecting to several NJ Transit bus lines, PATH stations and ferry terminals.

+In 2017, Jersey City Medical Center opened "RWJBarnabas Health at Bayonne" which hosts a 24/7 satellite emergency department (SED) and several outpatient departments and services.